Finca Sandoval, `La Rosa` Bobal

 Producer

 Finca Sandoval farm 26 hectares of organically certified vineyards, planted between 700-1,000 metres above sea level on the slopes of the Cuenca mountains.
 The region, once known for its saffron production, was largely abandoned in the mid-20th century as workers fled agricultural work for the big cities.
 Producers like Finca Sandoval have been fundamental to its revival.
 The soils here are mainly sandy limestone, and Finca Sandoval’s oldest vineyards are planted to the region’s heritage varieties Bobal, Monastrell and Garnacha.
 Javi Revert’s commitment to celebrating the region’s Bobal grape is reflected in their recent acquisition of several venerable vineyards planted with gnarly and ungrafted Bobal vines dating back to the 1930s and 40s.
-They also have Syrah vines, cultivated from cuttings taken from Château de Beaucastel over 25 years ago, and some Touriga Nacional.
+They also have Syrah vines, from cuttings taken from Château de Beaucastel over 25 years ago.

 Finca Sandoval’s winemaking philosophy has evolved under Javi, who has embraced indigenous yeasts, whole bunch fermentations and limited the influence of new oak.
-He focuses on blends based around Bobal and Syrah, producing distinctive wines that exude freshness.
+There are four red wines in the range.
+‘Salia’ and ‘Fundamentalista’ are blends based around Bobal and Syrah, while ‘La Rosa’ and ‘Finca Sandoval’ are two single plot wines of each variety, distinctive wines that exude freshness.

-‘Fundamentalista’ is a field blend centred around 50% Bobal co-fermented with at least four other varieties.
-No oak is used, with the 1,000-litre amphorae contributing to an aromatic and expressive palate of wild red fruit, dried herbs and a hint of black olive.
-The ‘La Rosa Bobal’ is only produced in exceptional years, from the estate’s highest vineyard, planted in 1939.
+The estate’s signature wine, ‘Finca Sandoval’, is predominantly Syrah sourced from select limestone-rich plots.
+Luis Gutiérrez (The Wine Advocate) describes it as “one of the purest expressions of Syrah in Spain”.
+The ‘La Rosa, made from 100% Bobal’, is only produced in exceptional years, is made from the estate’s highest vineyard planted in 1939.
 The age of the vines, combined with the stony soils, inhibits Bobal’s natural vigour, revealing the very best of this variety.
 Aged in 2,500 litre French oak barrels for 14 months, this characterful wine embodies the essence of the Mediterranean.
 Fresh and herbaceous, with a savoury undertone, it boasts a precision and vibrancy rarely found in this part of Spain.

 Vineyards